-Compared to the rest of the Greater Boston market, the Woods Corner submarket has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Greater Boston market, the Woods Corner submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 15 listings have been listed, which means new availabilities might be going fast.
+In the last 90 days, 7 listings have been made available, which means spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 40% of the office spaces in the Woods Corner are subleases, so you might be able to find a shorter term or below market rent.
+About 29% of the available leases in the Woods Corner are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 7,390 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are close to 4 stories.
-Most buildings in this area were built in 1985 and are Class A.
+Even though the median size is 8,010 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are approximately 4 stories.
+Most buildings in this market were built in 1985 and are Class A.

-This area is fairly equally mixed residential and commercial.
+This market is fairly equally mixed residential and commercial.
 Education is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Woods Corner residents.
+Commute by walking is the most popular way to get to work amongst Woods Corner occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.